Imashish-45/Langchain-AI-apps/README.md

 # Langchain-AI-apps
-This repo contains basic AI applications developed with the help of Langchain.
+This repo contains AI applications developed with the help of Langchain.